Skip to content

 Genetic Differences Between Sativa, Indica & Hybrid

-The cannabis plant has evolved across the globe under variable climates, and recently in labs and greenhouses.
-This wide variety has created different types of plants.
-The three main varieties are Sativa, Indica, and Hybrid.
+Cannabis has evolved around the world in diverse climates, and more recently through selective breeding in labs and greenhouses.
+This has resulted in different types of cannabis plants, most commonly categorized into Sativa, Indica, and Hybrid varieties.

 Which Strain is Best for You?